-The Group did not have any acquisitions or disposals of subsidiaries and affiliated companies during the Year.
+The Group did not have any material acquisitions or disposals of subsidiaries and affiliated companies during the year ended 30 April 2019.

 FUTURE PLANS FOR MATERIAL INVESTMENTS AND CAPITAL ASSETS

 Save as those disclosed in the Prospectus, the Group currently has no other plan for material investments and capital assets.